 Figure 3.
-Density of total Coastal Cutthroat Trout counted per mile based on miles of river surveyed in the South Fork, Middle Fork, and North Fork Smith River from 1982 to 2020.
+Density of total Coastal Cutthroat Trout counted per mile based on miles of river surveyed in the South Fork, Middle Fork, and North Fork Smith River from 1982 to 2021.
 Surveys were not conducted on all forks every survey year, refer to Appendix A, B, and C for survey effort.

 Figure 4.
-Density of small (<12") and large (>12") Coastal Cutthroat Trout based on counts per mile of river surveyed on the South Fork Smith River from 1982 to 2020.
+Density of small (<12") and large (>12") Coastal Cutthroat Trout based on counts per mile of river surveyed on the South Fork Smith River from 1982 to 2021.

 Figure 5.
-Density of small (<12") and large (>12") Coastal Cutthroat Trout based on counts per mile of river surveyed on the Middle Fork Smith River from 1991 to 2019.
-The Middle Fork was not surveyed in 2020.
+Density of small (<12") and large (>12") Coastal Cutthroat Trout based on counts per mile of river surveyed on the Middle Fork Smith River from 1991 to 2021.

 Figure 6.
 Density of small (<12") and large (>12") Coastal Cutthroat Trout based on counts per mile of river surveyed on the North Fork Smith River from 1992 to 2018 during ten years of surveys.
-The North Fork was not surveyed in 2019 or 2020.
+The North Fork was not surveyed from 2019 - 2021.

 Figure 7.
-Density of adult Summer Steelhead trout (>16") based on total counts per mile surveyed along the South Fork, Middle Fork and North Fork of the Smith River during surveys conducted from 1982 to 2020.
+Density of adult Summer Steelhead trout (>16") based on total counts per mile surveyed along the South Fork, Middle Fork and North Fork of the Smith River during surveys conducted from 1982 to 2021.
 Surveys were not conducted on all forks every survey year, refer to Appendixes A, B, and C.

 Figure 8.
-Density of Half-pounder Steelhead trout (12"- 16") based on total counts per mile surveyed along the South Fork, Middle Fork, and North Fork of the Smith River during surveys conducted from 1982 to 2020.
+Density of Half-pounder Steelhead trout (12"- 16") based on total counts per mile surveyed along the South Fork, Middle Fork, and North Fork of the Smith River during surveys conducted from 1982 to 2021.
 Surveys were not conducted on all forks every survey year, refer to Appendixes A, B, and C.

 Figure 9.
-Density of adult Rainbow Trout (>10") based on total counts per mile surveyed along the South Fork, Middle Fork, and North Fork of the Smith River during surveys conducted from 1989 to 2020.
+Density of adult Rainbow Trout (>10") based on total counts per mile surveyed along the South Fork, Middle Fork, and North Fork of the Smith River during surveys conducted from 1989 to 2021.
 Surveys were not conducted on all forks every survey year, refer to Appendixes A, B, and C.